We will be giving a presentation on the theme of "Best Practices for Topic Document Translation" at the JTF Translation Festival.

 Overview of the Lecture

-Key Points of the Lecture
+Key Points of the Presentation

-- Differences between book-oriented (traditional document creation) and topic-oriented
+・Difference between book-oriented (traditional document creation) and topic-oriented

-・Guidelines for building a translation process that maintains quality and achieves efficiency
+- Guidelines for building a translation process that maintains quality and achieves efficiency

 Instructor